Zaiwen/HNCL-DTI/README.md

 # HNCL-DTI
-This is source code for "A Heterogeneous Network-based Contrastive Learning Approach for Predicting Drug-Target Interaction"
+This is the source code for "A Heterogeneous Network-based Contrastive Learning Approach for Predicting Drug-Target Interaction"

 ## Dataset
-The dataset can be downloaded from https://github.com/Zora-LM/HGAN-DTI.
+The dataset can be downloaded from baiduyun (link：https://pan.baidu.com/s/1R1lpNFzVNlywy4T_001gjw code：4jkh)

 ## Environment